prontoexists/OSProj1/devlog.md

 3/13/25 - Begin working on DECRYPT and QUIT functions.
 Refreshing from Python was ultimately a challenge, especially after not using it for so long.

 3/14/25 - Begin working on RESULT and ERROR functions.
 Relatively short day, however, most of it was used studying the cypher and how to implement it into Python.

+3/16/25 - Finished Encryption.py.
+Functions were relatively straightforward and basic.
+The only issue possible is if certain characters have errors printing but this is due possibly to the system.

+3/17/25 - Begin Logger.py.
+Read instructions

+3/18/25 - Begin the logger.py code.
+Biggest issue I had was dealing with the repeated whitespace and not having it lead to crashing or invalid syntax on the output.